 Another cause of heel pain is a heel spur, which refers to an abnormal bone growth on the underside of the heel bone.
 Incorrect walking posture and wearing ill-fitting shoes can contribute to the development of heel spurs.
 This condition results in stress and inflammation of the tissue pulling on the bone, leading to pain while standing or walking.

-Get the right treatment - Arch Support, Adjustable Padded Arch Support, Arch and Joint Hot-Cold Gel Therapy Wrap, Plantar Fasciitis Night Sock, Drop Foot Brace and Dorsal Plantar Fasciitis Night Splint
+Recommended products to help alleviate pain and support the healing process - Arch Support, Adjustable Padded Arch Support, Plantar Fasciitis Night Sock, Drop Foot Brace and Dorsal Plantar Fasciitis Night Splint, Recovery Foot Sleeves

 Flat feet happen when the arches of the feet collapse/ flatten out, thus causing pain and other issues.
 When people with flat feet stand up, the entire sole touches the floor.
 Some with flat feet have no symptoms, but some may experience pain specifically in the arch area.
 Treatments for flat feet include arch supports for the shoes.